 After leaving Worcester College, now the University of Worcester in England, Graham’s career in residential property culminated in a senior executive position in one of the world’s largest financial institutions, the Nationwide Building Society.
 At one point Graham was directing a team that was managing over 11,000 residential homes across England and Wales as a result of the property crash a few years earlier.

-He quickly rose through the ranks from supervising manager in 1997 to board member by 2003 and in 2007 was heavily instrumental in the sale of one of Britain’s largest privately owned residential property portfolio’s having helped the subsidiary company grow from negative equity to completing an outright sale to a well known public limited company.
+Quickly rising through the ranks from supervising regional manager in 1997 to board member by 2003 and was heavily instrumental in the sale of one of Britain’s largest privately owned residential property portfolio’s having helped the subsidiary company grow from negative equity to completing an outright sale to a well known public limited company.

 His journalistic writing started in 2012 with a venture into online news providing a short and punchy style of political commentary accompanied by satirical cartoons that have been read and spread via the internet literally millions of times.
-This attracted a number of key individuals to his website from freelance journalists published in The Independent newspaper to policy writers and influential activists of the labour party.
+This attracted a number of key individuals to his website from freelance journalists published in The Independent to political policy writers and influential political activists.

-Graham is now a member of the British Association of Journalists and runs a commercial news and blogging service called NewzShots
+Graham is also a member of the British Association of Journalists.